Institute of Contemporary Art, Boston: ICA Watershed

 In 2018, the ICA transformed a condemned 15,000-square-foot building in the Boston Harbor Shipyard and Marina in East Boston into the "ICA Watershed".
 The renovation was designed by Alex Anmahian and Nick Winton.

 Admission to the Watershed is free.
 The ICA offers ferry service from its main building to the Watershed, which is open each year from spring through fall.

 Each year, an exhibit by one artist fills the space.
 The 2018 exhibit was by Diana Thater, and the 2019 exhibit was by John Akomfrah.
 The planned opening of the 2020 exhibit by Firelei Báez was delayed by the ICA's closure, due to the COVID-19 pandemic.
 With the museum closed because of the pandemic, the building was used as a staging area for delivery of food to East Boston residents.
-Báez's work was then. presented during the 2021 season instead.
-The 2022 exhibit was entitled "Revival: Materials and Monumental Forms" and featured works by six artists.
-The 2023 season featured multiple sculptures by a single artist: Guadalupe Maravilla with 2024's season presenting Hew Locke's work "The Procession".
+Báez's work was presented in the following 2021 season instead.
+The 2022 exhibit was entitled "Revival: Materials and Monumental Forms" and featured works by six artists working in the shared theme of reclaimed materials.
+The space returned to presenting works by a singular artist in 2023, with sculptures by Guadalupe Maravilla.
+The 2024-2025 seasons saw installations by Hew Locke (The Procession) and Chiharu Shiota ("Home Less Home"), respectively.
+As of Spring 2026, the space is set to open in May with kinetic and film works by Lucy Raven.